Lokesh-Balamurugan/ner-pos-tagging/README.md

 4. **Feature Extraction**:
    - Extracted word-level and contextual features necessary for model training.

-### Sequence Tagging Models

-1. **Conditional Random Field (CRF)**:
+### Preprocessing for Different Methods

+Different models require specific preprocessing steps to ensure optimal performance:

-   - Utilizes dependencies between adjacent labels for sequence labeling.
+1. **CRF**: utilizes dependencies between adjacent labels for sequence labeling

-2. **Bidirectional LSTM (BiLSTM)**:
+   - Features include word tokens, POS tags, and other contextual information.
+   - Input format is a structured feature dictionary for each word.

-   - Captures contextual information by processing sequences in both directions.
+2. **BiLSTM**: captures contextual information by processing sequences in both directions

-3. **BiLSTM+CRF**:
+   - Tokenized sentences are converted to integer indices.
+   - Padding ensures uniform sequence length across batches.
+   - Embedding layers are used to convert tokens to dense vectors.

-   - Combines BiLSTM and CRF for enhanced sequence tagging.
+3. **BiLSTM+CRF**: combines BiLSTM and CRF for enhanced sequence tagging

-4. **Convolutional Neural Network (CNN)**:
+   - Combines the preprocessing steps of BiLSTM and CRF.
+   - Tokenized sequences with features structured for CRF layer integration.

-   - Leverages feature extraction capabilities for sequence tagging.
+4. **CNN**: leverages feature extraction capabilities for sequence tagging

-5. **Bidirectional Encoder Representations from Transformers (BERT)**:
+   - Tokenized sentences are converted to integer indices.
+   - Padding and embedding layers are used to ensure consistent input size and dense vector representation.

-   - Uses an attention mechanism for contextual relation learning.
+5. **BERT**: employs an attention mechanism for contextual relation learning

-6. **XLNet**:
+   - Sentences are tokenized using BERT’s tokenizer, including special tokens ([CLS], [SEP]).
+   - Attention masks are created to differentiate between padding and actual tokens.
+   - Tokenized inputs are converted to IDs and passed through BERT’s embedding layer.

-   - Extends the Transformer-XL model with an autoregressive approach for bidirectional context learning.
+6. **XLNet**: extends the Transformer-XL model with an autoregressive approach for bidirectional context learning
+   - Similar preprocessing steps as BERT, with additional attention to autoregressive input formatting.
+   - Tokenization, attention masks, and positional embeddings are prepared for XLNet’s transformer architecture.

 ## Results